Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 The `genezio create` command can be run as above or it can be run as a wizard through which you can configure your new project.
 More information can be found {{< external-link link="https://deployapps.dev/docs/cli-tool/cli-commands/genezio-create" >}}here{{< /external-link >}}.

-We deploy our project to the cloud using genezio, and then gain access to the email service.
+We deploy our project to the cloud using DeployApps, and then gain access to the email service.

 ## Set up the email service

-Navigate to the {{< external-link link="https://app.genez.io/" >}}genezio dashboard{{< /external-link >}}, locate your project, and open its project page.
+Navigate to the {{< external-link link="https://app.genez.io/" >}}DeployApps dashboard{{< /external-link >}}, locate your project, and open its project page.
 Then, head to the services section on the sidebar, look for `Email Service` and click on it.

 After you are redirected to the email service page, press the `Install` button.
 Now your page should look like this one: